Need a Roof Inspection?📞Call (806) 622-6041

 A significant ice storm deposited 0.75-1 inch of ice across Monahans, causing extensive damage to roofing systems unaccustomed to ice loading.
 The weight of ice accumulation caused multiple structural failures in older buildings, while the expansion forces of freezing water damaged numerous membrane roofing systems.
 The storm knocked out power to most of the city for several days, contributing to additional freeze damage in buildings.

-Permian Basin Storm Damage Solutions
+What Does Permian Basin Storm Damage Solutions Look Like?

 Desert Climate Damage Patterns